-During 2017/2018 all the meetings of the full Committee and supporting subquorate and groups were comprehensively supported by the Authority's administrative and operational team.
-Agendas, supporting support published and minutes were papers accordance with the in Authority's standing orders and posted on the Authority's website.
+During 2018/2019 all the meetings of the full Committee and supporting subgroups were quorate and comprehensively supported by the Authority's administrative and operational support team.
+Agendas, supporting papers and minutes were published in accordance with the Authority's standing orders and posted on the Authority's website.

-The Authority incorporates its research planning and delivery into both its overarching Annual Plan and Annual Report.
+A strategic research plan that contributes to greater understanding of the marine environment and delivery of cost-effective management of sea fisheries resources.
+The IFCA will demonstrate progress that has made towards identifying its evidence needs by publishing a research plan each year The Authority incorporates its research planning and delivery into both its overarching Annual Plan and Annual Report.
 These are produced in consultation with members and in accordance with statutory procedures.
 These annual planning and reporting processes are underpinned by an annual research work programme and a 5 year strategic plan.

-Standard Operating Procedures describe how data is captured and shared with principal partners
+Standard Operating Procedures describe how data is captured and shared with principal partners.

-The IFCA's contribution to TAG and progress that has made towards a national evidence needs programme will be recorded in the IFCA's Annual Report
+The IFCA's contribution to Technical Advisory Group (TAG) and progress that has made towards a national evidence needs programme will be recorded in the IFCA's Annual Report.